Identifying Signs of Teenage Alcoholism in Your Child

 Need for money

 Kids or teenagers drinking alcohol don’t usually have the means to pay for their alcohol fix.
 Watch out for any missing jewelry, electronics, and other items that they may have tried selling to raise cash.
-If your child asks for money often or has unexplained debit card overages, this may be cause for concern and warrant looking into.
+If your child asks for money often or has unexplained debit card overages, this may be cause for concern of teenage alcoholism and warrant looking into it.

 Back to top